Skip to main content

 Oscillating versus sonic brush heads, filmed in slo-mo.

 The moment you start shopping for an electric toothbrush, you’re faced with a choice: oscillating versus sonic brush heads.
-Oral-B (which makes mostly oscillating electric toothbrushes) and Philips Sonicare (which makes mostly sonic electric toothbrushes) each make grand, and sometimes misleading, statements about how they work and their relative merits.
+Oral-B (which makes mostly oscillating electric toothbrushes) and Philips Sonicare (which makes mostly sonic electric toothbrushes) each make grand, and sometimes misleading, statements about how each type works and their relative merits.
 Here’s the simplest way to explain it:

 An oscillating brush head moves with a little rotation to the right, then a little rotation to the left—back and forth, really fast.
 It looks cool, if not a little intimidating to the first-time user.